Ruddro Roy I like to think deeply

 Status: Testing against real ISS data

-• Built: Newton-Raphson solver for eccentric anomaly
+• Newton‑Raphson solver for eccentric anomaly

-• Working on: Comparing with published decay rates
+• Comparing with published decay rates

-• Next: State transition matrix for covariance
+• Next: State‑transition matrix for covariance propagation

 Pass predictor with link budgets

-Status: Core math works, building UI
+Status: Core math works, UI in progress

-• Calculates Doppler shift at each point
+• Per‑point Doppler shift calculation

-• Exports to calendar and PDF
+• Export to calendar and PDF

 Network quality under load